buildkite/migration/docs/GHA.md

 The `cancel-in-progress` Boolean value that can be definied in a `concurrency` hash inside a GitHub Action job workflow maps to the Buildkite pipeline setting of [Cancel Intermediate Builds](https://buildkite.com/docs/pipelines/skipping#cancel-running-intermediate-builds) - which can be set within a pipeline's settings page, or when creating/updating a pipeline via the [REST](https://buildkite.com/docs/apis/rest-api/pipelines#create-a-yaml-pipeline)/[GraphQL](https://buildkite.com/docs/apis/graphql/schemas/mutation/pipelinecreate) APIs.

+### jobs

+GitHub Action workflows allows you to specify one or more `jobs` - main tasks of a workflow that run in parallel by default.

+The Buildkite Migration tool currently suports the following

+- `runs_on`: The `runs_on` key defines the type of machine that the job will run on.
+Within Buildkite, this is mapped to an agent targeting [tag](https://buildkite.com/docs/agent/v3/queues#targeting-a-queue) of `runs_on`.
+Note that jobs that target custom `tag` names will have a `queue` target of `default`.
+- `steps`: Steps that are defined for a particular `job`.
+Any `run` key is supported - and at present, any action that defines a `uses` attribute currently is not supported

+### env

 ## Unsupported properties

+### defaults

+A `defaults` key allows the definition of a hash in which configuration will apply to all of a workflow's jobs.

+While there isn't a direct translation from a GitHub Action workflow to a Buildkite pipeline - the Buildkite platform allows jobs to have default configuration applied to them through the use of [Agent](https://buildkite.com/docs/agent/v3/hooks#agent-lifecycle-hooks) or [Job](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks) Lifecycle hooks.
+Agent lifecycle hooks allows the coniguration of customized commands on agent start up and shut down.
+Job Lifecycle hooks allow for the customization of what occurs at each stage of a job's lifecycle - and can be specified and applied at an agent, repository or plugin level.

 ### name